 She is the inaugural Executive Director of the Oakland Chinatown Improvement Council.
 When anti-Asian violence came to a head in Oakland’s Chinatown in 2021, she joined multiple patrol groups.
-She organized a rally in April 2021 of almost a thousand people through the streets of Oakland Chinatown that was covered in a short documentary by NBC.
+She organized a rally with Asians with Attitudes in April 2021 of almost a thousand people through the streets of Oakland Chinatown that was covered in a short documentary by NBC.

 Before becoming the Executive Director of the Oakland Chinatown Improvement Council, Jennifer was the Legislative Aide to San Francisco Supervisor Hillary Ronen, where she advocated for the Chinese merchants of the Portola, facilitated cross-cultural dialogue between Mission nonprofits and low-income monolingual Chinese elders at food banks, and helped secure more than $40 million in funding for a local school in dire need of structural updates.